 Those who have read my blog will know that I like rock-cut architecture (you can check out my rock-cut architecture page here).
-One day, many years ago, I came upon a picture of the rock sculpture of King Decebalus, on the banks of the Danube River, in southwestern Romania; it took just a nanosecond to determine that I wished to visit the site in person.
+One day, many years ago, I came upon a picture of the rock sculpture of King Decebalus, last king of Dacia, on the banks of the Danube River, in southwestern Romania; it took just a nanosecond to determine that I wished to visit the site in person.

 Who was King Decebalus?

 Decebalus was the king of Dacia (a region more or less equivalent to modern day Romania) in the 1st Century CE.
 The last king of Dacia successfully fought off the armies of Roman emperor Domitian, but, as you may be able to tell from his moniker (i.e the last king of Dacia), he was defeated by emperor Trajan.
 The lands of Dacia were subsequently conquered by the Romans.

 Decebalus committed suicide in 105 CE to avoid capture by Trajan.
 It’s a scene that is captured on one of the panels on Trajan’s Column in Rome.

 Over the millennia Decebalus became a folk hero, and a symbol of Romanian nationalism.